 Jennifer & Hazel Wrigley Biography (Wikipedia)

 Jennifer and Hazel Wrigley are an international folk music duo playing fiddle (Jennifer) and guitar/piano (Hazel).
-They are twin sisters, born in the Orkney Islands of Scotland.
-They started to play when given instruments on their 8th birthday and joined the Strathspey and Reel Society in their early years.
+They are twin sisters who grew up in Orkney, Scotland.
+They started to play when given instruments on their 8th birthday and soon joined the Orkney Strathspey and Reel Society in Kirkwall.
 In their early teens they were playing, often with their older sister Emma on accordion, at local concerts and ceilidhs around Orkney.
 There they were spotted by Orkney's only recording studio who launched them into Dancing Fingers, their first album.

 The success of this album moved them into the UK folk circuit, but this proved arduous (Cornwall to Middlesbrough in back-to-back gigs), and eventually they moved to Edinburgh after launching their second album, The Watch Stone, in 1994.
 In Edinburgh they became part of the city's folk scene and fronted a six-piece band called Seelyhoo, which recorded two albums.